The Vanishing Beast: Chapter Eight

 When the door opened, an older sídhe woman peered around it.
 She had the same delicate features as the long line of portraits Henry had seen downstairs, the same smattering of freckles as Lord Anghau.
 Her eyes widened when she saw Henry.
 “I’m so sorry, my Lord!
 I didn’t realize you had any appointments today.”

-Still with that cold, distasteful affect, Lord Anghau asked, “What is it, Brona?”
+Still with that cold, distant affect, Lord Anghau asked, “What is it, Brona?”

 “I’m here to take Henrietta on her morning walk.”